Roads in the United Kingdom: Early modern era

 A parliamentary enclosure road near Lazonby in Cumbria.
 The roads were made as straight as possible, and the boundaries much wider than a cart width to reduce the ground damage of driving sheep and cattle.

 The first legislated control in England was introduced under the Highways Act 1555.
 Road rates were introduced in England and Wales in the 17th century.
-The first turnpike road, whereby travellers paid tolls to be used for road upkeep, was authorised by the Highways Act 1663 for a section of the Great North Road in Hertfordshire.
-The first turnpike trust was established by the Parliament of England through a Turnpike Act in 1706.
+The first turnpike road, whereby travellers paid tolls to be used for road upkeep, was authorised by the Road Repair (Hertfordshire, Cambridgeshire, and Huntingdonshire) Act 1663 (15 Cha.
+2. c.
+1) for a section of the Great North Road in Hertfordshire.
+The first turnpike trust was established by the Parliament of England through the Bedfordshire and Buckinghamshire Roads Act 1706 (6 Ann. c.
+4).
 Scotland continued to maintain its own Parliament until the Acts of Union 1707, when the two parliaments merged to form the Kingdom of Great Britain.

 In the second half of the 18th century, turnpike trusts became numerous, with trusts also set up in Wales and lowland Scotland.
 This expansion was facilitated by the ability to use mortgages to fund the work.
 By 1821 there were 18000 mi of turnpike roads in England, with 1,000 trusts by 1845.

 Also, in England, the process of land owners enclosing land had been happening since medieval times.
 During the 17th century a practice developed of obtaining authorisation by Act of Parliament.
 The statutory process included the appointment of enclosure commissioners.
 Commissioners were given authorisation to replace old roads and country lanes with new roads that were wider and straighter than those they replaced.
 Straight roads of early origin, if not Roman were probably enclosure roads.
 They were established in the period between 1750 and 1850.